-Concerning SAT problems, \citet{yolcu2019learning} proposed to encode SAT instances as an edge-labeled, bipartite graph and used a reinforcement learning approach to learn satisfying assignments inside a stochastic local search procedure, representing each clause and variable as a node.
-Here, a clause and a variable share an edge if the variable appears in the clause, while the edge labels indicate the polarity of the variables in the corresponding clause.
+For SAT problems, \citet{yolcu2019learning} propose to encode SAT instances as an edge-labeled, bipartite graph and use a reinforcement learning approach to learn satisfying assignments inside a stochastic local search procedure, representing each clause and variable as a node.
+Here, a clause and a variable share an edge if the variable appears in the clause, while the edge labels indicate if a variables is negated in the corresponding clause.
 They propose to use REINFORCE parameterized by a GNN on the above graph to learn a valid assignment on a variety of problems, e.g., $3$-SAT, clique detection, and graph coloring.
-To combat the sparse reward nature of SAT problems, they additionally employ curriculum learning~\cite{Ben+2009}.
+To overcome the sparse reward nature of SAT problems, they additionally employ curriculum learning~\citep{Ben+2009}.

+Within the RL framework for learning heuristics for graph problems, \cite{abe2019solving} propose to guide a Monte-Carlo Tree Search (MCTS) algorithm using a GNN, inspired by the success of AlphaGo Zero~\citep{silver2017mastering}.
+A similar approach appears in~\citep{drori2020learning}. \citet{Liu+2019} employ GNNs to learn chordal extensions in graphs.
+Specifically, they employ an on-policy imitation learning approach to imitate the minimum degree heuristic.

-\subsection{On the dual side: Proving optimality}
+\subsection{On the Dual Side: Proving Optimality}

 Besides finding solutions that achieve as good an objective value as possible, another common task in CO is proving that a given solution is optimal, or at least proving that the gap between the best found objective value and the optimal objective value, known as the \new{optimality gap}, is no greater than some bound.
-Computing such bound is usually achieved by computing cheap relaxations of the optimization problem.
+Determining such bounds is usually achieved by computing (cheap) relaxations of the optimization problem.
 A few works have successfully used GNNs to guide or enhance algorithms to achieve this goal.
-Because the task's objective is to offer proofs (of optimality or the validity of a bound), GNNs usually replace specific algorithms' components.
+Because the task's objective is to offer proofs (of optimality or of validity of a bound), GNNs usually replace specific algorithms' components.